jpatte/yaci.lua/README.md

 ## Comments
 Any feedback, comments and suggestions are appreciated.
 Don't hesitate to fork this code and adapt it to your needs!

+This code was written in 2007 for Lua 5.1.
+There might be some adaptations needed to use with the latest Lua specs.

+Also, a tests suite would be a nice addition to the lib.